ebolduc37/id-tools/README.md

 An item is identified through a small set of label-specific characteristics.
 This information must be gathered in an instance of a subclass of `Input` as described below for [__COMME des GARÇONS__](#CDG) and [__Yohji Yamamoto__](#YY).

-Calling on an `Input` object the function `identification()` will return a `string` representation of the object confirming its input data and listing all identified occurrences.
+Calling on an `Input` object the function `identification()` will return a `string` representation of the object confirming the corresponding item's characteristics and listing all the possible clothing lines and collections such item may be a part of.
+The `string` will also yield other information that can be extracted from such characteristics, e.g., the garment type and the possibility of a counterfeit.

 ### How to access the raw identification results